kubeflow/kfp-tekton/README.md

 # Kubeflow Pipelines and Tekton
-Experimental project exploring Tekton and KFP integration.
+Experimental project exploring Tekton and KFP together, as well as curating Kubeflow samples in TFX, JenkinsX etc

 ## Tekton
 The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines.